kareem1925/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
+- Quantum Machine Learning
+- Quantum Computing
-- Computational Linguistics
+- Quantum Photonics
-- Information Retrieval
+- Computer Vision

 # Education to show in About widget
 education: